BrewBlox/brewblox-documentation/docs/dev/README.md

 Brewblox is a rapidly evolving system that welcomes external contributions.
 To reflect this, developer documentation is split in four subcategories:

 **Tutorials** show how to create and run simple scripts.
 These are useful for everyone that wants to tinker with their own system.
+The source code for all tutorials is also available [here](https://github.com/brewblox/brewblox-tutorials).

 **Contributing guides** describe how to get started building a service, and how to use dev tools.